0x43ow/-CAPTCHA-systems-defense-against-machine-learning-based-attacks/JUST_captcha/README.md

 Testing:
     Testing functions to test the model's performace depending on noise levels and used methods have been provided in JUST_testing_functions.py
-    call the functions in the script or import it
+     call the functions in the script or import it.
-    example:

         run_default(sample size)
-            to test the model's perfomance on JUST's captcha, using the default bot run_3IP(sample size)
+            to test the model's perfomance on JUST's captcha, using the default bot

+        run_3IP(sample size)
             to test the model's performance on JUST's captcha, using the 3 image polling method